kendru/kendru.github.com/about.md

 layout: page
 title: About
 permalink: /about/
-#feature-img: "img/sample_feature_img_2.png"
 ---

-I am a software professional with a passion for simplicity and an interest in functional programming.
-I started programming as a kid, only to decide that a desk job was not the thing for me.
-However, the lure of building little empires of bits in a world of silicon was too great, and I have spent most of my career crafting software.
+Andrew is a software engineer who has a passion for developing data-intensive applications.
+Functional programming, scalable application architectures, and performance are a few of his favorite topics.
+Andrew lives in Colorado Springs, CO with his wife and four children.

+He is currently a Software Architect at [Quantum Metric](https://www.quantummetric.com) where he focuses on designing and developing applications that explore large data sets.
+Most days, we writes code in Go, Rust, and TypeScript.